 Publisher – A person that can create, edit, and export content.
 They can also send content for other team members or stakeholders to approve and schedule/publish social posts.

 Contributor – An internal or external stakeholder or content creator – such as an intern, freelancer, or client.
 They can create and send content for approval, assign tasks, and see all activity on individual posts.

 Approver – Any client or stakeholder whose only task is to approve posts.
 They have a queue of content to review, plus they can access the calendar to see any scheduled or live content.

-Collaborating with multiple people on social media posts can be overwhelming, especially when you have multiple clients and multiple social channels to manage for each one.
+Collaborating with multiple people on social media posts can be overwhelming.
+This is especially true when you have multiple clients and multiple social channels to manage.

-Setting up a content calendar is one of the best ways to organize your content strategy and keep everyone in the loop on what’s coming up.
+Setting up a content calendar is one of the best ways to organize your content strategy and keep everyone in the loop.

 If you’re using Gain, you can see a calendar for every workspace you create, and then add labels to your calendar to remember important dates, holidays, campaigns, or topics.